Max Elder

 His work has been featured in The New York Times, The Guardian, NPR, Forbes, Fast Company, Quartz, and the World Economic Forum, and his research has been published in peer-reviewed journals and books.

 Max serves on the Board of Directors of People for Better Food, the advisory boards of FoodShot Global and Food Systems for the Future, and contributes to global initiatives including the World Economic Forum Food Innovators Network and the E TIPU Agrifood Summit Steering Committee.
-He is also a fellow at the Oxford Centre for Animal Ethics.
-Max studied at Kenyon College and Oxford University.
+He is a fellow at both the Oxford Centre for Animal Ethics and IMAGINE, a global leadership community founded by former Unilever CEO Paul Polman.

 Areas of Expertise